NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 The first step in running ngen-cal is to install ngen in your directory.

 ## Pull the source code from GitHub
+Run the following command to clone the repository.

 ```sh
 git clone https://github.com/noaa-owp/ngen-cal
 cd ngen-cal